colourmeamused/colourmeamused.github.io/README.md

 ### Friday, 20th April

-We meet [in the park near the lake esplanade](https://goo.gl/maps/6ah1o3bjbbG2) at 5PM and set off for an evening drive and meet and greet.
+We meet [in the park near Lake Esplanade](https://goo.gl/maps/6ah1o3bjbbG2) at 5PM and set off for an evening drive and meet and greet.

 ### Saturday, 21st April